Pillows & Sleep Accessories for Seniors

-Pillows: As with mattresses, support is an important consideration when shopping for new pillows.
+As with mattresses, support is an important consideration when shopping for new pillows as a senior.
 The best pillows provide adequate support to the sleeper’s head, neck, and shoulders, but pillows that are too thick or too thin can cause discomfort and pressure buildup.

 Pillow ‘loft,’ or thickness, can be used to determine the best pillow size.
 ‘High-loft pillows’ are five inches (5″) thicker, and ‘low-loft’ pillows are three inches (3″) or thinner.
 Factors that affect loft choice include:

 - Head size: Seniors with heads that are larger than average usually prefer high-loft pillows because they provide more support.
 People with smaller than average heads tend to feel most comfortable on low-loft pillows.

 - Body weight: Generally speaking, people who weigh more require less loft.
 They typically prefer thinner pillows, while those who weigh less may feel more comfortable on thicker, higher-loft pillows.

 - Shoulder span: Seniors with broader shoulders often require high-loft pillows to feel sufficiently supported, while people with narrower shoulders usually feel more comfortable on low-loft pillows.